I’m a god.

 - 1 1/2 tsp salt (I had feedback from 2 readers that the cheese is too salty.
 I like it this way, but maybe use less if you are not a salt lover.
 It will become more salty after it bakes too).

-- Soak the nuts overnight in a bowl of water to cover.
+- Soak the cashew nuts for a few hours in a bowl of water to cover.
+If using almonds, they will need to soak overnight.

 - Drain the nuts and place in the blender with the remaining ingredients.